hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 Terraform Cloud passes input variables to Terraform by writing a `terraform.tfvars` file, meaning that Terraform Cloud overwrites any `terraform.tfvars` file you check into version control.
 You should not check in `terraform.tfvars` files even when running Terraform solely on the command line.

 You must define input variables manually; Terraform Cloud does not automatically discover variable names from Terraform code.
-Workspaces that use Terraform 0.10.0 or later allow you to commit any number of [`*.auto.tfvars` files](/docs/language/values/variables.html#variable-files) to provide default Terraform input variables.
+However, workspaces that use Terraform 0.10.0 or later allow you to commit any number of [`*.auto.tfvars` files](/docs/language/values/variables.html#variable-files) to provide default Terraform input variables.
 If any variables from these files have the same key as existing variables in the Terraform Cloud workspace, the variables applied to the workspace overwrite variables from the files.

 ### Environment Variables